 Shipping from the State of West Virginia to North Carolina

-When the state of Virginia voted to secede from the United States during the Civil War (1861-65), the people of the rugged and mountainous western region of the state opposed the decision and organized to form their own state, West Virginia, in support of the Union.
-Congress granted statehood to West Virginia on June 20, 1863.
-The West Virginia town of Harpers Ferry was the site of John Brown’s ill-fated 1859 raid on the federal armory there.
-AlthoughBrown’s plan to arm a large scale slave revolt with weapons from the armory ultimately failed and Brown was hanged, the raid did succeed in inflaming white Southern fears of slave rebellions and increased the mounting tension between North and South prior to the Civil War.
-Today, West Virginia is a major coal-producing state, supplying 15 percent of the nation’s coal.
+Today, West Virginia is a major coal-producing state, contributing 15% of the country’s coal.
 The New River Gorge Bridge near Fayetteville is the longest steel arch bridge in the world.
-Every October, the town hosts a Bridge Day celebration when the road is closed to traffic and individuals are allowed to parachute and bungee jump off the bridge; the event attracts close to 100,000 participants and spectators each year.
-Famous West Virginia natives include actor Don Knotts, gymnast Mary Lou Retton, and test pilot Chuck Yeager.
+Every October, the town hosts a Bridge Day celebration when the road is closed to traffic, and people are allowed to parachute and bungee jump off the bridge.
+The event entices almost 100,000 participants and spectators each year.
+Popular West Virginia natives include actor Don Knotts, gymnast Mary Lou Retton, and test pilot Chuck Yeager.

 Shipping to the State of West Virginia to North Carolina

-During the Continental Congress, North Carolina was the first state to instruct its delegates to vote for independence from the British crown.
-Following the Revolutionary War, North Carolina developed an extensive slave plantation system and became a major exporter of cotton and tobacco, although the slave population remained relatively small compared to that of other southern states.
-Despite no major battles being fought in the state, North Carolina sent more recruits to fight for the Confederacy than any other rebel state.
-In 1903, the state became the site of the first manned self-propelled airplane flight when the Wright brothers took off from a cliff near Kitty Hawk.
-The statehood was given to North Carolina on November 21, 1789.
-The state motto is Esse Quam Videri (“To Be Rather Than to Seem”).
+North Carolina was the first state to demand its delegates to vote for independence from the British.
+This happened during the Continental Congress.
+The state developed a vast slave plantation system after the revolutionary war.
+It went on to become a chief exporter of tobacco and cotton.
+However, the slave population in North Carolina stayed relatively small in comparison to other southern states.
+Although no significant battles were fought in the state, North Carolina had more recruits fighting for the Confederacy than all other rebel states.
+North Carolina became the first place to have the first manned self-propelled aircraft flight in 1903.
+This took place when the Wright brothers took a flight off from a cliff near Kitty Hawk.

-It is bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
-Raleigh is the state’s capital and Charlotte is its largest city.
+The state has borders with Virginia to the north and Tennessee to the west.
+It also has Georgia and South Carolina to the south and the Atlantic Ocean to the east.
+Raleigh is the state’s capital, and Charlotte is its biggest city.